SSWConsulting/SSW.Rules.Content/rules/software-architecture-decision-tree/rule.md

 **Choice:** Clean Architecture or Vertical Slice Architecture.
 :::
 ::: good
-Figure: Good Example - These architectures offer flexibility and are easier to refactor as requirements change.
+Figure: Good example - These architectures offer flexibility and are easier to refactor as requirements change
 :::

 ::: greybox